ACRRM/curriculum-docusaurus/docs/rural-generalist/learning-areas/mental-health.md

 #### AS.S.16

-Assess the risk of: suicide/self-harm, violence to others, damage to property, drug overdose, severity of psychiatric illness, acute psychoses, toxic confusional states, acute withdrawal states, severe behaviours disturbance, availability of guns
+Assess the risk of suicide/self-harm, violence to others, damage to property, drug overdose, severity of psychiatric illness, acute psychoses, toxic confusional states, acute withdrawal states, severe behaviours disturbance, availability of guns

 #### AS.S.17